1. What is machine learning?

 Bioinformatics (Classifying proteins according to their function)

-If you make the training set too small, then the actual model parameters might have high variance.
+If you make the training set too small, then the actual model parameters might have a high variance.
 Also, if the test set is too small, there are chances of unreliable estimation of model performance.
-A general thumb rule to follow is to use 80: 20 train/test spilt.
-After this the training set can be further split into validation sets.
+A general thumb rule to follow is to use 80: 20 train/test spilled.
+After this, the training set can be further split into validation sets.

-Percent Correct Classification (PCC) measures the overall accuracy irrespective of the kind of errors that are made, all errors are considered to have same weight.
+Answer: Percent Correct Classification (PCC) measures the overall accuracy irrespective of the kind of errors that are made, all errors are considered to have the same weight.

-Recommender systems usually implement the collaborative filtering machine learning algorithm that considers user behaviour for recommending products to users.
-Collaborative filtering machine learning algorithms exploit the behaviour of users and products through ratings, reviews, transaction history, browsing history, selection and purchase information.46.
+Answer: Recommender systems usually implement the collaborative filtering machine learning algorithm that considers user behavior for recommending products to users.
+Collaborative filtering machine learning algorithms exploit the behavior of users and products through ratings, reviews, transaction history, browsing history, selection and purchase information.46.
 Name some feature extraction techniques used for dimensionality reduction. ?Answer:

 Independent Component Analysis